-The PSU payments are made on the earlier of i) the expiry date of the PSUs (provided that such PSU Payments cannot be made later than December 31st of the third calendar year following the calendar year in which the PSUs were awarded) or ii) the termination of employment, provided that the termination is for disability, death or retirement.
+The PSU Payments are made on the earlier of i) the expiry date of the PSUs (provided that such PSU Payments cannot be made later than December 31st of the third calendar year following the calendar year in which the PSUs were awarded) or ii) the termination of employment, provided that the termination is for disability, death or retirement.
 In such cases of termination, the PSUs become vested on a pro rata basis as of the date of termination.
 In all other cases of termination, the PSUs are terminated without further payment.

-At March 31, 2017, 114,434 PSUs were outstanding.
+As at March 31, 2018, 187,948 PSUs were outstanding.